optionalg/puppet-book/manuscript/chapter1.md

 # Introduction to Puppet

-## How Puppet can help to manage your infrastructure
+## How Puppet can manage your infrastructure

 - Maintain consistency of system configuration over a period of time.
 - Spin-up servers with pre-defined configuration without the concern of human error.